 Targeting mullet at Swan Bay Jetty

-This is a great location to mullet a bread and butter species that school up in big numbers.
+This is a great location to mullet a bread and butter species that schools up in big numbers.
 They are fun to catch on light spinning gear and a great fish species to introduce beginners to fishing.
-Mullet respond well to berley, so berley an isolated area with a mix of bread, tuna oil and chook pellets.
-Good baits include bread, dough, live maggots, pilchard, and prawns. remember that Mullet have small mouth so remember to cut these baits up into small pieces.
-You can also use soft plastics small minnow and grub style soft plastic with a slow constant retrieve.
-Scents such as S-Factor or Procure certainly helps.
-Most mullet are quite small therefore a 7-foot rod in a 1-3 or 2-4 kilo class, paired with a 1000, 2000 or 2500 reel spooled with 2-6-pound braid and equivalent leader.
+Mullet respond well to berley, so use berley in an isolated area with a mix of bread, tuna oil, and chook pellets.
+Good baits include bread, dough, live maggots, pilchard, and prawns.
+Remember that Mullet have small mouths, so cut these baits into small pieces.
+You can also use soft plastics, such as small minnow and grub style soft plastics, with a slow, constant retrieve.
+Scents such as S-Factor or Procure certainly help.
+Most mullet are pretty small; therefore, a 7-foot rod in a 1-3 or 2-4 kilo class, paired with a 1000, 2000 or 2500 reel spooled with 2-6-pound braid and equivalent leader.

 Here are some helpful tips on catching Mullet with soft plastics.